gyorilab/mira/docs/index.md

                    rate_law_sympy=rate_law_sympy, params_dict=params_dict)
 ```

-#### Adding a template to the list of templates stored in the `templates` attribute of a template model object
+#### Add a template to the list of templates stored in the `templates` attribute of a template model object
 Rather than using a method, users can also add templates by directly appending a template to the `templates` attribute
 which is a list of templates.